 The blog of the F# team at Microsoft

-[ Update: the CRM type provider is now available as the FSharpx.TypeProviders.Xrm NuGet package.
+[ Update: the CRM type provider is now available as the FSharpx.TypeProviders.Xrm NuGet package, part of the FSharpx library.
 The namespace has changed from "Samples" to "FSharpx" ]

 Part 1 - The Microsoft Dynamics CRM Type Provider SamplePart 2 - The Microsoft Dynamics CRM Type Provider Sample - Static ParametersPart 3 - The Microsoft Dynamics CRM Type Provider Sample - Updated Functionality

 The CRM Type Provider Sample in the F# 3.0 Sample Pack supports several interesting static parameters that determine how CRM is integrated into the F# programming language.